Ethnic Minority Lawyers Division Committee members

-Koser Shaheen is a Law Society Council Member for the Ethnic Minorities Constituency.
-Her main role in this position is to represent and provide a voice for black and minority ethnic solicitors in England & Wales.
-Koser is also Chair of the Law Society's Ethnic Minority Lawyers Division and a Law Society Social Mobility Ambassador.
+Koser Shaheen is a Law Society Council member for the Ethnic Minorities Constituency.
+Her main role in this position is to represent and provide a voice for black and minority ethnic solicitors in England and Wales.
+Koser is also chair of the Law Society's Ethnic Minority Lawyers Division and a Law Society social mobility ambassador.

 Vice-chair: Evelyn Ofori Koree

 Evelyn is an award-winning solicitor-advocate (All Higher Courts) and principal of Descartes Solicitors.
 She graduated with a first class LLB (Hons) from London South Bank University and was a Wolfson Scholar of Lincoln's Inn, where she was also called to the Bar in 2001.
 Evelyn also holds an LLM from the University of Cambridge and is also an attorney of the State of New York, USA.

 Evelyn was elected to the Law Society's Council in 2017 and is also a member of the Law Society's Immigration Law and Regulatory Processes Committees.

 Nwabueze was admitted as a barrister and solicitor of the Supreme Court of Nigeria in 1978, and as a solicitor in England and Wales in 1995.
 She was chair of the National Black Solicitors Network in 2010 and co-chair of the Minority Lawyers Conference 2010/2011.
 She is a certified mortgage specialist and holds the Institute of Financial Services’ Commercial and Mortgage Lending Diploma.